ClickCease

 What is the client reporting landscape?

-The evolution of client reporting in asset management has seen a dramatic shift from manual processes to sophisticated digital solutions.
+The evolution of client reporting in asset and wealth management has seen a dramatic shift from manual processes to sophisticated digital solutions.
 This transformation can be outlined in several key stages:

-• Early Automation: The first wave of automation introduced specialized reporting software.
+The first wave of automation introduced specialised reporting software.
 These tools streamlined the process but often lacked flexibility and integration capabilities.

 • Real-time access to portfolio information